May 17, 2021: Our All Things Summer soap now contains Oatmeal and Aloe.

 All Things Summer soap is an all natural cold processed soap made from water, coconut oil, olive oil, soybean oil, palm oil, cocoa butter, Lavender, Litsea Cubeba, rosemary, Eucalyptus,

-Lemongrass, Clove, Geranium, Tea Tree, Citronella essential oils, sodium hydroxide.
+Lemongrass, Clove, Geranium, Tea Tree, Citronella essential oils, oatmeal, aloe and sodium hydroxide.

 WT.
 5 oz.